Hike The Overland Track:

 Thursday 15th February

-Day 3: Pine Forest Moor Hut to Pelion Hut
+Day 3: Pine Forest Moor Hut to Pelion Hut (5 hours walking)

-Breakfast every day has been freshly baked bread made the afternoon before and left to rise overnight, hot porridge, cereals, local jams, etc. Large containers at each hut contain all sorts of nuts and dried fruits for us to make up our own scroggin packs for walking, and the guides fill our lunch boxes while we eat breakfast.
+Breakfast every day has been freshly baked bread made the afternoon before and left to rise overnight, hot porridge, cereals, local jams, etc. Large containers at each hut contain all sorts of nuts and dried fruits for us to make up our own scroggin packs for hiking, and the guides fill our lunch boxes while we eat breakfast.
 We carry our own snacks and lunch.

 9.30am